BeSpunky/angular-zen/wiki/angular-zen/Home.md

 [🗣 `LocalizedRouteAware`](https://bs-angular-zen.web.app/docs/zen/additional-documentation/languageintegrationmodule/localizedrouteaware-\(abstract\).html) - Create route aware services and components with language integration.

 ## Versions
+Starting from v14, zen versions will stick to Angular's major versions.

-Version 5.0.0 was regenerated based on Angular 13.
+> Version 5.0.0 was regenerated based on Angular 13.

-Previous versions of the library were based on a workspace generated using Angular 7 which has been gradually updated and tested up to Angular 11.
+> Previous versions of the library were based on a workspace generated using Angular 7 which has been gradually updated and tested up to Angular 11.
+>

-Compatibility with older versions is possible but not guaranteed.
+> Compatibility with older versions is possible but not guaranteed.

 [Full change log](https://bs-angular-zen.web.app/docs/zen/changelog.html)